 The history of English literature initiated with the history of the English race and kept on developing with the social development of the nation.
 When we analyze the history of English literature, we discover that it consists of eight (8) major periods and several ages.
 Each period or age of English literature is named after the central literary figure, or the important rulers of England, or certain literary movements.
 Moreover each period or phase of English literature has its distinct characteristics.

-What are the ‘Eight (8) Major Periods’ in the history of English Literature?
+What are the ‘Eight (8) Major Periods’ of English Literature?

 The major eight (8) periods in the history of English literature are:

 - The Anglo-Saxon or Old English Period (450–1066)